How to make sure the words on your website work

 Overcome their objections

 Every buyer is going to come with reasons why they shouldn't buy.
-Maybe your product is expensive.
+Maybe your service is expensive.
 Maybe they don't have time for it.
-Maybe they have used similar products before and they haven't worked.
-Think about all the reasons a buyer wouldn't buy from you, and address them head on.
-Doing this from the outset removes their objections and increases the likelihood they will click "buy."
+Maybe they have hired others before and didn't get the result they wanted.
+Think about all the reasons a potential wouldn't book you, and address them head on.
+Doing this from the outset removes their objections and increases the likelihood they will act.

 Don't use jargon